intel-analytics/ipex-llm/docs/docs/APIGuide/Data.md

 * predict: image prediction result
 * boundingBox: store boundingBox of current image, it may be used in crop/expand that may change the size of image
-* sample: sample
+* sample: image (and label if available) stored as Sample
-* imageTensor: Image Tensor
+* imageTensor: image pixels in Tensor

 Besides the above keys, you can also define your key and store information needed in the prediction pipeline.